 There are many ideas here for you to address performance issues in your team.
 Here are three final very important points to take away from this post.

 - Performance issues don’t go away by themselves.
 If you are reading this, that’s a good start.
 But now, you need to start taking action to understand the problems and address them.

 - Try an approach, monitor and reassess.
 Performance issues can be complex.
 You may need to try different tactics, see what works and what doesn’t.
 One size doesn’t fit all – think of yourself like a scientist, experimenting to see what works in your team.

 - Know when enough is enough.
 I like taking an improvement mindset to performance issues.
 This means trying to help people improve and perform at their best.
 Sometimes, however, you need to say “enough is enough” and move on to stronger measures.
 Monitor the situation and decide when it’s time to get more serious.

 Performance issues are always tricky and can be uncomfortable to solve.
 There won’t always be an elegant solution, but I have faith in you to solve them in your team!

 What do you think?
 Are there any other questions to consider to address performance issues?
-Share your experiences in the comments below, or in the Thoughtful Leader forum!
+Share your experiences in the comments below!